January 15, 2013 – January 16, 2013 | $15

 At The Public Theater, 3rd floor, 425 Lafayette St, New York, 10003

-Based on the classic tale by James Hurst, THE SCARLET IBIS is a new American opera that explores the pain and wonder of childhood.
+Inspired by the 1960 short story by James Hurst, THE SCARLET IBIS is a new American opera that explores the pain and wonder of childhood.
 With music by composer Stefan Weisman, libretto by David Cote and direction by Mallory Catlett, the piece fuses singers, puppets and nimble, multimedia stagecraft to evoke a primal, dreamlike landscape where two brothers struggle over the meaning of normal.

 January 10, 2014 – January 18, 2014 | $25 ($16.30 & $15 with PROTO PACK) - and - $20 Standing Room